 - Key fact:

-Integrated Wildlife Conservation is excellent preparation for a range of local, national and international careers in conservation.
+This course is excellent preparation for local, national and international careers in conservation.

 Watch: The learning and teaching experience

 You will study:

 - Ecology and Environmental Systems